 - Draw a floor plan of your property, ground and first floor.

 - Indicate the locations of valuable and sentimental items.
-This can then be given to the fire crews who will then use this information to formulate a salvage plan whilst undertaking firefighting operations.
+This can then be given to the fire crews who will then use this information to formulate a salvage plan while undertaking firefighting operations.

 - Location of intake services into your property; gas, water and electricity.